socketio/socket.io/Readme.md

   A `Socket` is the fundamental class for interacting with browser clients.
 A `Socket` belongs to a certain `Namespace` (by default `/`) and uses an underlying `Client` to communicate.

+  It should be noted the `Socket` doesn't relate directly to the actual underlying TCP/IP `socket` and it is only the name of the class.

 ### Socket#rooms:Object

-  A hash of strings identifying the rooms this socket is in, indexed by room name.
+  A hash of strings identifying the rooms this client is in, indexed by room name.

 ### Socket#client:Client